aldengolab/fake-news-detection/README.md

 ## Example Pipeline Run

-To execute the python with Logistic Regression and Naive Bayes, navigate to the pipeline directory, run:
+To execute the pipeline with Logistic Regression and Naive Bayes, navigate to the pipeline directory, run:
 ```
 python run.py ../articles_deduped.csv --models LR NB
 ```